What is a “DBA”?

 Do I need to file a DBA for my business?

-- Corporations (C&S), LLCs and Non-profit organizations: If your business wishes to operate under a name that is different than the official legal name that was filed with the IRS, a DBA will be required.
+- Corporations (C-Corp & S-Corp), LLCs and Non-profit organizations: If your business wishes to operate under a name that is different than the official legal name that was filed with the IRS, a DBA form will be required.
 It is very common for Corporations and LLCs to have at least one DBA they operate business under.

 How do I know where to file my DBA?

 It depends on what city/county/state in which you will be operating your business.
 It is not uncommon for your local jurisdiction to also require you to publish an announcement in a local paper.
-Let us take the confusion out of DBA filing by filling out the “Contact an expert” form below.
-One of our filing experts will contact you via email with easy step-by-step instructions on how to file for your DBA.
+Let us take the confusion out of filing a DBA.
+Fill out the “Start Your Doing Business As Application Now” form above.
+One of our DBA filing experts will contact you via email with easy step-by-step instructions on how to apply for DBA online.

 Get help from a DBA expert